Dungyichao/Electric-Vehicle-Route-Planning-on-Google-Map-Reinforcement-Learning/README.md

 (2) enter your destination position: name of position or geocode (lat, lng)<br />
 (3) enter the length of each step, higher but less accurate (ex: 1000m takes less time to train compare to 100m)<br />
 (4) enter how many episode you want to train<br />
+Make sure that you can access to the internet and google map during the training process.
+Notice that your server will be blocked if your access to google map API exceed the limit in 24 hour and your program will be stucked.
+In the **```main.py```** we have implemented a mechanism to make your program sleep for a while when you over query the data.
+If you can get the full access to the Google map API, then you can remove the ```sleep``` command and make the learning process faster.

 ## How can you be creative <br />
 (1) You can model a real battery system which can include the battery degradation, SOC and other factor to make the whole system more like a real vehicle.
 The model can be implement in the python file: